 What are Other Types of Maintenance Strategies to Consider?

-Aside from reactive maintenance, there are a number of other maintenance management strategy types.
+Aside from reactive maintenance, there are several other maintenance management strategy types.
 Each one is unique and can be deployed in all kinds of business operations.
-Other maintenance strategies include:

 Preventive/Preventative Maintenance (PM)